 So with this power to buy one time, the closing can happen with, or without the buyer needing to be present.
 This is immensely helpful in Costa Rica since the buyers may have gone home 4 weeks prior to closing and may not be in the position to get back down for closing.

 The buyer should transfer funds into the escrow account several days before closing, to be sure that the international transfer gets there in time.
-Usually a wire transfer initiated in the morning in the States will arrive to Costa Rica in the afternoon, but I have seen these take up to five days to arrive.
+It is not uncommon for a wire transfer initiated in the morning in the States to arrive in Costa Rica in the afternoon, but I have seen these take up to five days to arrive.

 So closing takes place, funds are disbursed, and there is a celebration on the part of all involved.